yitaozh/yitaozh.github.io/source/_posts/341-Flatten-Nested-List-Iterator.md

 * `1 <= nestedList.length <= 500`
 * The values of the integers in the nested list is in the range [-10<sup>6</sup>, 10<sup>6</sup>].

+## Hints/Notes

+* we can do the traverse and generate the list during construction, or we can do the lazy iterator, which only check if there's next item when calling `hasNext()`
+* lazy iterator is better, and it needs us to change the vector when calling `hasNext()`

 ## Solution

 Language: **C++**